 However, there is no deconstruction of Cezanne’s art in Derrida’s book.
-And is there any way to deconstruct firm constructivism of Cezanne’s landscapes and his “ancient Egyptian” geometry of portraits and still lives, that were so different to friable Salon art and to weightlessness of Impressionism?
+And is there any way to deconstruct firm structures of Cezanne’s landscapes and his “ancient Egyptian” geometry of portraits and still lives, that were so different to friable Salon art and to weightlessness of Impressionism?

-“May I repeat what I told you here: treat nature by means of cylinder, the sphere, the cone, everything brought into proper perspective, so that each side of an object or a plane is directed towards a central point”, – Cezanne wrote in letter in 1904, that sounds like the truth in painting, that he promised to tell.
+“May I repeat what I told you here: treat nature by means of cylinder, the sphere, the cone, everything brought into proper perspective, so that each side of an object or a plane is directed towards a central point”, – Cezanne wrote in a letter in 1904, that sounds like the truth in painting, that he promised to tell.

-This fullness of existence of each object in Cezanne’s design reminds the slogan of phenomenologist Husserl:”To the things themselves!”
+He wrote about the fullness of existence of each object, and it reminds the slogan of phenomenologist Husserl:”To the things themselves!”